pmoorman/growthcasts/README.md

   - Readmore arrow
   - DONE Readmore change to read less when opened
   - DONE Change video on accordion selected
-  - Align left and right elements
+  - DONE Align left and right elements

 # To get